Table of Contents

 Inventory Financing

-The inventory you are purchasing acts as collateral for the loan, which may help you qualify for lower rates and keeps personal and other business assets free from risk.
+The inventory you are purchasing acts as collateral for the loan, which may help you qualify for lower rates and keep personal and other business assets free from risk.
 Inventory financing typically won’t cover all of your inventory costs, however, and you often need to have at least one year of business under your belt to qualify.

 Trade Credit

 Some vendors offer their own credit.
 If the company you buy your inventory from offers trade credit, you can make your purchases without paying any cash up front.
-You can pay at a later scheduled date, often in 30, 60, or 90 days.
-This is like a type of 0% financing that can significantly help free up cash flow.
+You can pay at a later scheduled date, often in 30, 60, 90, or 120 days.
+This is like a type of 0.00% financing that can significantly help free up cash flow.

 Invoice Factoring